-Digital piracy provides a further example of rule-breaking shaped by individual incentives and social normalization.
-When enforcement is perceived as unlikely ($p \approx 0$), the private benefit of piracy $B$, such as free access to digital content, is high, and social tolerance is significant ($s$ small), illegal consumption may spread rapidly, leading to a sudden transition toward a predominantly noncompliant regime, consistent with Model I.

-The introduction of accessible legal alternatives, such as streaming platforms or low-cost subscription services, substantially reduces the benefit of piracy, effectively lowering $B$.
-Simultaneously, monitoring technologies and legal actions increase the expected institutional cost $pF$, while widespread piracy may further raise collective costs, captured by $\alpha$, through reduced quality or increased exposure to sanctions.
-These effects promote a gradual adjustment of consumption patterns, resulting in a stable intermediate regime in which legal and illegal access coexist, as predicted by Model II.

-Beyond the situations discussed above, similar collective mechanisms may operate in a wide range of social contexts.
-Examples include violations of queuing norms in public settings, fare evasion in public transportation, fraud in public benefit systems and the violation of environmental regulations, among others.
-Although these cases differ in scale and institutional setting, they share the same structural features of individual incentives coupled to collective feedback, and may therefore be interpreted within the same modeling framework.
+Beyond these examples, similar mechanisms may operate in a wide range of social contexts, including informal norm violations in shared spaces, fare evasion and digital piracy.
+Although these situations differ in scale and institutional setting, they share the same structural features of individual incentives coupled to collective feedback, and can therefore be interpreted within the same modeling framework.

 Together, these examples illustrate that the qualitative nature of collective outcomes is not determined by individual intentions or moral judgments, but by the feedback structures shaping incentives at the population level.
 Consequently, the same everyday situation may display distinct dynamical behaviors depending on whether collective interactions amplify or penalize widespread rule-breaking.